josecarlosgt/Web-Design-and-Development/README.md

 </body>
 ```

-## Task 5: Creating a navigation menu
+## Task 5: Putting everything together: Create a navigation menu

-Browsers come with several default CSS rules for elements like links and list items.

-Before starting this taks, let's add a navigation menu using the [nav](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav) element.
+Let's add a navigation menu using the [nav](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav) element.
 Note the links in the navigation menu are local to the page, and they require each section to contain an id property with the same value.

 ```html
 <nav>